Ladvien/ladvien.github.io/_drafts/2017-7-30-sqldf-dates.md

 *If you don't understand factors, it's cool.
 Just think of them as strings.* However, if you don't understand strings, please email and let's chat.
 Understanding them is critical to working with SQLdf.

-## SQLdf and Datatype
+## SQLdf and Datatypes
 Anytime you mix two different languages it pays to be careful about meaning.
-As I learned once by talking about _pie_ as something I liked--come to find out, it was funny to some Spanish friends who were learning English.
+As I learned once by talking about _pie_ as something I liked--come to find out, it was funny to Hispanic friends who were learning English.
 (Apparently pie is Spanish for foot?)

 When mixing R and SQL we must be careful about how the two languages look at the datatypes.
+In R it sees dates as a `POSXct` datatype (this is essentially fancy `date` datatype.
+[Would you like to know more](http://biostat.mc.vanderbilt.edu/wiki/pub/Main/ColeBeck/datestimes.pdf)?)

+Well, this is all fine and dandy, but when we pass commands from R to SQL it is all passed as a string.

+{% highlight r%}
+dataFrame2 <- sqldf("SELECT * FROM dataFrame1")
+{% endhighlight %}

+Notice `SELECT * FROM dataFrame1` is all in quotation marks?
+This turns it into a string passes, then it passes it SQLite which is hidden to us.

+If all this is a bit overwhelming, no worries.
+Bookmark this page to refer back to later.
+Just remember the following:

+Date columns must be converted into a `chr` datatype _before_ passing it to SQL.
+How to we convert datatypes?
+It's pretty darn simple.
+We use something called data coercion.

+## Coercing Data Types
+Let's go back to that ZIP code and number example.
+Let's say the computer reads all your ZIP codes from a file as a number.
+This happens a lot, since to the computer that's what it looks like--so it guesses that's what you are going to want.

+But no, we want those ZIP codes to be strings.
+{% highlight r %}
+dataframe <-
+{% endhighlight %}